Good Time Charley: Plot

-Charles Edwin Keene, fondly known as “Good Time Charley” (Warner Oland), is a beloved song-and-dance man of the old stock company circuit.
-Though his stage life is dotted with misadventures and indiscretions, his heart is firmly rooted in home: his lovely wife Elaine (Julanne Johnston) and their darling daughter Rosita (played as an adult by Helene Costello).
+Charles Edwin Keene, fondly known as “Good Time Charley”, is a beloved song-and-dance man of the old stock company circuit.
+Though his stage life is dotted with misadventures and indiscretions, his heart is firmly rooted in home: his lovely wife Elaine and their darling daughter Rosita.

 Tragedy strikes when Elaine is killed during a theater accident—or so the company is told.
 Behind the scenes, it's a more sinister tale.
-John Hartwell (Montagu Love), the oily company manager, had made unwanted advances.
+John Hartwell, the oily company manager, had made unwanted advances.
 In her attempt to escape, Elaine fell headlong down a flight of stairs, her skull meeting the wall.
-Bill Collins (Clyde Cook), the loyal props man, suspects foul play but says nothing, fearing Charley's grief would turn deadly.
+Bill Collins, the loyal props man, suspects foul play but says nothing, fearing Charley's grief would turn deadly.

 Years pass.
 Rosita, now a radiant young woman, performs with her aging father in a Greenwich Village cabaret act.
 Faithful Bill still props the act.
-One night, Rosita catches the eye of Jack Hartwell (Hugh Allan), a handsome young admirer—and son of the now-powerful theatrical impresario, John Hartwell.
+One night, Rosita catches the eye of Jack Hartwell, a handsome young admirer—and son of the now-powerful theatrical impresario, John Hartwell.
 Jack urges his father to attend the show.

 At the club, Hartwell sneers at Charley as a relic of vaudeville's past, but he grants Rosita a part in his latest revue.
 Overnight, she becomes New York's newest stage sensation.
 On her behalf, Rosita pleads for a small role for her father.
 Hartwell agrees—but cruelly insists she pay her father's salary, never telling Charley the truth.

 Romance blossoms between Rosita and Jack.
 When they elope, Hartwell's fury boils over.
 He evicts Charley from the theater and callously reveals that Rosita has been supporting him.
 Broken-hearted and jobless, Charley's health declines—his eyesight rapidly failing.
 A doctor tells him that only an expensive operation can save his vision.